 - Increased feelings of control

 Recreational Therapy in Addiction and Mental Health Treatment

 Therapy in addiction treatment centers often revolves around recreational outlets.
 Before entering treatment, someone with a substance use disorder may have spent considerable free time obtaining and misusing substances.
 It’s important that people in recovery learn how to spend time effectively while having fun and taking care of needs.

 In group and individual therapy sessions, people in addiction treatment learn that they have to manage their stress without using substances.
 Using recreational therapy for mental health and addiction treatment is not only a healthy way to relieve stress and anxiety, but also an excellent introduction to activities that someone might enjoy during and after rehab.

 How The Recovery Village Uses Recreational Therapy

 At The Recovery Village, our professional staff offers a continuum of care that includes many different types of recreational therapies.
-Some examples include yoga, equine therapy, canine therapy, art therapy and music therapy.
+Some examples include yoga, canine therapy, art therapy and music therapy.

 If you or someone you know lives with a substance use disorder, help is available.
 The Recovery Village has centers around the U.S. with treatment programs that are designed to suit your specific needs.
 Call and speak to a representative to learn more about what treatment program and location can work for you.